 The Colour Differentiation Test diagram is intended for display using the day or dusk colour tables so that the Mariner can check that the ECDIS display is providing adequate colour performance It is also used in type-approval testing.
 Instructions for its use are given in the following clauses.

-The ECDIS Chart 1 includes the CHKSYM symbol which is intended for checking the correct size of the symbols during the type approval The width and height of the CHKSYM is 5.0 mm.
+The ECDIS Chart 1 includes the CHKSYM symbol which is intended for checking the correct size of the symbols during the type approval.
+The width and height of the CHKSYM is 5.0 mm.

 The line width of the diagonal lines in the Colour Differentiation Test diagram are specified as 0.6 mm wide.